gymrek-lab/personal-genomics-textbook/_sources/intro/genome/genome_organization.md

 ## Mitochondria

 In addition to the 46 chromosome copies, our cells also have *mitochondria*, which actually has its own genome!
 The mitochdondrial genome is around 16.5kb and consists of a circular DNA molecule.
 Each cell in your body may contain many (thousands) of mitochondria, and thus will have many copies of the mitochondrial genome.
-Mitchondrial genomes are typically maternally inherited, meaning your mitchondrial genome will be identical to your mom's, with no contribution from your dad.
+Mitchondrial genomes are typically maternally inherited, meaning your mitchondrial genome will be identical to your mom's, with no contribution from your dad (but there may be [exceptions](https://www.nature.com/articles/d41586-019-00093-1)).

 We will mostly ignore the mitochondrial genome in this course, but it will come up again when we talk about genetic genealogy.
 Mutations in the mitochondrial genome can also result in a wide range of disorders.